LeetLLM

 Your 34B model is 6 GB over the VRAM budget after ordinary FP16 sizing.
 Which artifact do you try first?

 If 4-bit compression would let the full checkpoint stay resident on GPU, benchmark a supported AWQ or GPTQ kernel path.
-If the model still will not fit after low-bit packing, evaluate GGUF because partial offload is now the main constraint.
+If the model still won't fit after low-bit packing, evaluate GGUF because partial offload is now the main constraint.

-Your French customer-support model quantizes badly after calibrating on English Wikipedia.
+Your French incident-assistant model quantizes badly after calibrating on English Wikipedia.
 What likely went wrong?

 The quantizer protected the wrong directions.
 GPTQ uses calibration activations to estimate which output errors matter, and AWQ uses them to find activation-sensitive channels.
-If deployment traffic is French retail support, English Wikipedia gives the wrong activation distribution.
+If deployment traffic is French incident response, English Wikipedia gives the wrong activation distribution.

 A single outlier channel ruins your per-tensor 4-bit result.
 Why does per-group or per-channel scaling help?